Bypassing the Noisy Parity Barrier: Learning Higher-Order Markov Random Fields from Dynamics: Introduction

 \subsection{Our Results}

-In this work, we directly connect these two orthogonal lines of work: the natural correlations between dynamical samples for higher-order MRFs are not only algorithmically benign, but actually \emph{circumvent} the fundamental computational barriers of the i.i.d. setting.

-Our main result is an efficient structure recovery algorithm for bounded-degree MRFs from dynamical observations: given $O(n\log n)$ total site updates from a Glauber trajectory of $\mu$, one can correctly output the Markov blanket $G$ in time $O(n^2\log n)$ with high probability when $G$ has bounded degree.
-The hidden constants depend on the order, degree, and other non-degeneracy parameters of $\mu$, but not on $n$.
-The key takeaway is that the dependence of our algorithm on the dimensionality $n$ is near quadratic, thus avoiding the fundamental $n^k$ type behavior in the i.i.d. setting.
-Once the Markov blanket has been identified, we show one can recover the parameters of the MRF to $\varepsilon$-additive accuracy with high probability using a trajectory of Glauber dynamics with $O(n\log(n) \cdot\mathsf{poly}(\log\log(n),1/\varepsilon))$ total site updates with additional $O(n\cdot \mathsf{poly}(\log n,1/\varepsilon))$ time via logistic regression, where the constants depend only on the order, degree, and non-degeneracy parameters.

-In more detail, we consider the problem of learning an MRF $\mu$ on $\{-1,1\}^n$ where $\mu(\bm{x})\propto \exp(\psi(\bm{x}))$ for a multilinear polynomial $\psi:\{-1,1\}^n\to \mathbb{R}$ (i.e. all variables have polynomial degree at most $1$).
+We now describe our problem formulation and results in more detail.
+We consider the problem of learning an MRF $\mu$ on $\{-1,1\}^n$ where $\mu(\bm{x})\propto \exp(\psi(\bm{x}))$ for a multilinear polynomial $\psi:\{-1,1\}^n\to \mathbb{R}$ (i.e. all variables have polynomial degree at most $1$).
+We define the associated dependency graph $G=(V,E)$ by $i\sim j$ or $(i,j)\in E$ if the mixed partial derivative satisfies $\partial_i\partial_j\psi\not\equiv 0$, so that $X_i$ and $X_j$ influence each other in some nonzero monomial of $\psi$.
+We also write $\mathcal{N}(i)$ for the set of neighbors of site $i$ in $G$.
+This formulation is equivalent to the more standard representation via clique potentials since any clique potential can be written uniquely as a multilinear function of the spins.
+We say that the polynomial degree of $\psi$ is the \emph{order} of the MRF $\mu=\mu_{\psi}$ and the special case that $\psi$ is quadratic ($k=2$) is the \emph{Ising model}.

 We impose standard degree and non-degeneracy conditions on $\mu$ in \Cref{assumption:psi}.
 Namely, we assume that $\mu$ is a $(k,d,\alpha,\lambda)$-MRF, where $k$ is the order, $d$ is the graph-theoretic degree of the dependency graph, $\alpha$ lower bounds the effect of neighbors in the potential $\psi$, and $\lambda$ upper bounds the total influence of any variable in the potential.
 Our main result is the following guarantee for structure learning: